frequently asked questions

 Are tour itineraries flexible?

 Yes, they are: flexibility is our motto.
 Our itineraries have been carefully designed after several research trips in the region.
 It is, however, always possible to modify the route and its length according to the needs and the suggestions of the participants.
-All our itineraries are, indeed, customizable.
+All our itineraries are, indeed, customisable.

 I would like to visit a (remote) destination that is not in your portfolio.

-Thanks to our extensive knowledge of the former Soviet Union, Africa and the Middle East we are able to provide tourism and media service for destinations we do not regularly travel to: from the Arctic to Balochistan we can fulfil your wildest geographical dreams.
+Thanks to our extensive knowledge of the former Soviet Union, Africa and the Middle East we are able to provide tourism and media service for destinations we do not regularly travel to: from the Arctic to Kashmir we can fulfil your wildest geographical dreams.
 Please see our tailored tours to learn more about the regions we occasionally travel to.

 DO YOU OFFER VISA SUPPORT?